iamtarun99/Video-share-platform/README.md

 $ npm install
 ```

-## Set up .env file
+## Set up credentials
-  -Set the credentials and parameters for given variables in .env file
+  -Set the credentials and parameters for given variables in .env file for local & docker, env-variables-k8.yml for kubernetes

 ## Running the app

 ```bash